Adaptive-Horizon Conflict-Based Search for Closed-Loop Multi-Agent Path Finding: acr:accbs

 \section{\gls{acr:accbs}}

 In this section, we present \gls{acr:accbs}.
-We first formulate a finite-horizon variant of \gls{acr:cbs} (\cref{sec:finite-horizon-cbs}) that optimizes over an~$H$-step prefix and returns only the first control input.
-We then discuss the trade-offs induced by the choice of~$H$ (\cref{sec:horizon-changing}) and introduce the notion of an \emph{active prefix} together with constraint-tree reuse for changing horizons (\cref{sec:active-prefix-tree-reuse}), which underpins the algorithm’s anytime behavior.
-Finally, \cref{sec:accbs-details} presents the full algorithm and its theoretical guarantees.
+We first formulate a finite-horizon {closed-loop} variant of \gls{acr:cbs} (\cref{sec:finite-horizon-cbs}) that optimizes over an~$H$-step prefix and returns only the first control input.
+We then discuss trade-offs induced by choices of~$H$ (\cref{sec:horizon-changing}), introduce \emph{active prefix} and constraint-tree reuse for changing horizons (\cref{sec:active-prefix-tree-reuse}), and present the full algorithm and its guarantees (\cref{sec:accbs-details}).